 Income-Driven Repayment (IDR), or Income-Sensitive Repayment

 Income-driven repayment was introduced to provide borrowers with options other than forbearance when they have trouble making monthly payments.
-Three of the more popular income-driven options are, Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE), and Income-Contingent Repayment (ICR) all of which adjust the borrower’s payments based on their adjusted gross income and family size – not how much they owe.
+Four of the more popular income-driven options are, Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE), and Income-Contingent Repayment (ICR) all of which adjust the borrower’s payments based on their adjusted gross income and family size – not how much they owe.
 Types of IDR include:

 Plan Monthly Payments Repayment Period Income-Based Repayment (IBR)